Chroma key

 Reset will return the original color values.
 You can also load a color configuration or save the current one.

-Accept the current chroma key color and return to the System tab by clicking Done.
+If you adjusted the tolerances in the overlay, accept the current chroma key color and return to the Mixed reality tab by selecting Done.

 Revert to the previous configuration by selecting Cancel or closing the settings menu.